 Define an XML Resource Module

 In order to support an XML-encoded scene file, you first need to expand the engine to support the asynchronous loading of an XML file resource.
-Similar to the text resource module, an XML resource module should also be based on the resource_map: store the loaded XML content in the mMap of the resource_map, and define the specifics for decoding and parsing for calling the loadDecodeParse() function of the resource_map.
+Similar to the text resource module, an XML resource module should also be based on the resource_map: store the loaded XML content in mMap of the resource_map, and define the specifics for decoding and parsing for calling the loadDecodeParse() function of the resource_map.

-Add a new file in the src/engine/resources folder and name it xml.js.
+Define a new file in the src/engine/resources folder and name it xml.js.
 Edit this file and import the core resource management functionality from the resource_map.

 "use strict"